dmyersturnbull/sauronlab/SECURITY.md

 ## How to report a vulnerability

-Sauronlab is in an alpha state.
+Sauronlab is in a pre-alpha state.
 Please report security problems with the
 [security issue template](https://github.com/dmyersturnbull/sauronlab/issues/new?labels=kind%3A+security+%F0%9F%94%92&template=security.md).
 If there is a remarkably significant vulnerability, please exclude details and request contact information in the issue.